cliffano/swaggy-c/README.md

 Swaggy C is a builder for Swagger CodeGen-generated API clients in multiple languages.

-It's handy for generating multiple API clients from an OpenAPI spec in one go.
+It's handy for generating multiple API clients, along with documentations and package artifacts, from an OpenAPI spec in one go.

+(WIP) This builder provides convenient commands for executing the following actions:

+- <lang>-gen: generating API client using Swagger CodeGen
+- <lang>-deps: resolving dependencies
+- <lang>-test: running generated unit tests
+- <lang>-package: building package artifact
+- <lang>-install: installing package locally
+- <lang>-doc: generating documentation
+- <lang>-publish: publishing package to public repository

+Have a look at [Swaggy Jenkins](http://github.com/cliffano/swaggy-jenkins) as an example project that was built using Swaggy C.

 Installation
 ------------